infominer33/infominer33.github.io/_pages/about.md

 Then keep everyone so busy just to survive and keep up with the jonses, no-one has any time for personal development.
 Take a pill, watch tv, pay your taxes... oh yeah, and by the way, will you feed your children our industrial waste products if we make them look and taste sort of like food?

+{% include video id="AFr7RWcxVUg" provider="youtube" %}

 ## Turning On

-{% include figure image_path="https://imgur.com/4VGA2xR.png" alt="aak!" caption="Tune In, Turn On, Drop Out." %}

 So i smoked weed, and drank booze, and participated in all sorts of activities with real sensory enjoyment and a visceral benefit, under no duress or web of lies but those I told myself.

 That resulted in a bunch of stupid and ridiculous behaviour, exactly to the extent that you'd expect from a ferral intoxicated intellectual.
 It's like every movie about drugs, in the beginning everything is awesome, but but habits escalate and have negative consequences for anyone who refuses to get out and grow up while the getting is good.

+{% include figure image_path="https://imgur.com/4VGA2xR.png" alt="aak!" caption="Tune In, Turn On, Drop Out." %}

 ## Digital Transformation

-{% include figure image_path="https://imgur.com/BLkkwkf.png" alt="The funny thing is, Our cells are completely regenerating every seven years." caption="We've already become completely different people several times over, and yet we always remain quintessentially ourselves." %}

 A few years ago, embarking upon a considerable life transition, I began practicing content creation, with the idea of trying to earn a living as a writer.
 My idea was that since I love reading more than anything else, that I could make a career out of reading and writing seemed the most likely rout to do that.

 So I began learning about best practices, following information to its source, markdown, etcetera.
 I also became disgusted with the quality of content overall, on the web.
 I've always been a seeker of truth, and have a focus when it comes to studying subjects whose veracity is important to me.

+{% include figure image_path="https://imgur.com/BLkkwkf.png" alt="The funny thing is, Our cells are completely regenerating every seven years." caption="We've already become completely different people several times over, and yet we always remain quintessentially ourselves." %}

 When I began creating content for hire, around the start of 2018, it was very important to me to be as accurate as possible with everything I write.
 Especially considering I knew nothing about any of these subjects before I began writing.